SmartGridready/SmartGridready.github.io/source/content/functional-profiles.rst

         retrieval of current data and the targeted control of power at the grid connection point via defined data points.
       - :ref:`SGCP`
     * - Frequency
-      - Defines a single :term:`Datapoint` to measure AC frequency.
+      - Defines a single :term:`Data Point` to measure AC frequency.
       - :ref:`metering`
     * - HeatCoolCtrl
       - This :term:`Functional Profile` type extends the **HeatPumpBase** :term:`Functional Profile`.
-It provides :term:`Datapoints` that are available for controlling a heat pump heating and cooling circuit.
+It provides :term:`Data Points` that are available for controlling a heat pump heating and cooling circuit.
       - :ref:`heatpump-control`
     * - HeatPumpBase
       - This is the basic :term:`Functional Profile` for heat pumps.
 It allows operation mode control and reading operation status and measure temperature etc.
       - :ref:`heatpump-control`
     * - Humidity
-      - Defines a single :term:`Datapoint` to measure humidity.
+      - Defines a single :term:`Data Point` to measure humidity.
       - :ref:`Sensor`
     * - LoadManagement
       - :term:`Functional Profile` type for Energy Management Systems (EMS) with a communication interface to the the